igvteam/igv-docs/igv-docs/docs/UserGuide/sample_attributes.md

 ## Color-coded attribute values

 IGV uses color-coded blocks to represent the attribute values.
 If two samples have the same color block for a particular attribute, both samples have the same value for that attribute.
-However, the colors are chosen at random and different sessions of IGV may not use the same colors.
+However, the colors are arbitrary and different sessions of IGV may not use the same colors.

 ![](img/attributes.jpg)